Benchmarking Numerical Algorithms for Harmonic Maps into the Sphere: Benchmarking the discretizations

-In the situation of Problem~\ref{prob:singular}\ref{subprob:radial22} the lack of regularity is even more severe.
-The radial projection is then a harmonic map in the distributional sense (Lemma~\ref{lem:distributional_harmonic_map}), but its Dirichlet energy is not a finite number.
-Nevertheless, the discrete problem is well-defined on each refinement level and it is worthwhile to look for minimizers of the energy in the finite element spaces.
-Experimental results are shown in Table~\ref{tab:radial22}.
-For both discretizations we still observe linear convergence in the $L^2$-sense to the radial projection $x\mapsto \frac{x}{\abs{x}}$.
-However, in the $H^1$-sense there is no convergence at all.
-The energy of the discrete solutions now grows with increasing refinement levels for both discretizations.
+In the situation of Problem~\ref{prob:singular}\ref{subprob:radial22} the solution is even less regular.
+The radial projection $\bu_\odot : \big(-\frac 12,\frac 12\big)^2 \to S^1$ is still a harmonic map, but it is so only in the distributional sense (Lemma~\ref{lem:distributional_harmonic_map}).
+As a consequence, the Dirichlet energy of $\bu_\odot$ is not a finite number.
+The problem is still well-defined in finite element spaces when using numerical quadrature, but we cannot hope for convergence in the $H^1$ sense.